veern/ChatApp/README.md

 5. Allow clients to register their usernames and save them, so they can log in - TODO

-6. Host a server so it is always available
+6. Host a server so it is always available - TODO

-7. Create the interface for the server and clients
+7. Create the interface for the server and clients - TODO